ludocode/onramp/core/libc/0-oo/README.md

 This is in the bootstrap process as early as possible, immediately after getting label support, in order to avoid repeating these functions in each program.
 It is therefore written directly in Onramp object code.

 Note that the individual files don't need to be compiled.
-They are already object files (which, in Onramp, are in plain text.)
-They are linked directly into the first stage `ar`, which is then used by this `build.sh` to assemble them into a `libc.oa` static library.
+They are already object files (which, in Onramp, are plain text.)
+They are linked directly into the first stage `ar`, which is then used by this `build.sh` to archive them into a `libc.oa` static library.

 This libc provides a few common functions: